guildxyz/token-xyz-contracts/docs/features/deployables/token/ERC721/ERC721MerkleDrop.md

 # ERC721MerkleDrop

-Allows anyone to mint a token with a specific ID if they exist in a Merkle root.
+Provides ERC721 token minting with access to individual IDs restricted based on a Merkle tree.